PJ-Oscheh/LineageOS-Installer/README.md

 The developers of this application and the LineageOS Community is not responsible for anyone who bricks their devices.
 This tool is still in development, and has only been tested on a Nexus 7 2013 WiFi (flo).

+# How can I contribute?
+Whether or not you are a developer, you can contribute to this application!
+Check out [CONTRIBUTING](CONTRIBUTING)

 # What is here:

 - Embedded web browsers for downloading TWRP and LineageOS